December Home Loan Rates from 5.44%

 The Big Four

-These kinds of lenders do their business entirely online (with phone support) and are generally app-based.
-Because these lenders operate online, they have fewer overhead costs than traditional banks.
-This means they can pass these savings onto customers in the form of lower interest rates and fees.
-Many online lenders also offer a fast and simple application process.
+There are also lenders who do their business entirely online or within an app.
+Because these lenders have fewer overhead costs than traditional banks, they often pass savings onto customers in the form of lower interest rates and fees.

 Specialist lenders

 Lastly, there are specialist lenders who offer products for borrowers in unique circumstances.
-This may include offering bad credit home loans for borrowers with bad credit history to bridging finance or reverse mortgages for retirees.
+These may include bad credit home loans, bridging finance, or reverse mortgages.

 Some specialist lenders include: